 SHARe (Support & Help for Asylum seekers and Refugees) is a group of like minded people aiming to create a support network for asylum seekers and refugees in Knowsley.
 The weekly Drop-In, supported by MRANG and the British Red Cross, offers friendship, refreshments, English classes and practical support.

 City of Sanctuary is a movement to build a culture of welcome and hospitality for refugees and asylum-seekers.
 In 2007 Sheffield became the UK’s first ‘City of Sanctuary’.
-The new Sanctuary premises is a safe place where asylum seekers and refugees can come for advice, to relax and make new friends.
+The Sanctuary premises is a safe place where asylum seekers and refugees can come for advice, to relax and make new friends.
+There is also a multi-agency drop-in and a Refugee and Migrant Forum and Service Providers Group and SPRING, the Sheffield Project for Refugee INtegration and Growth.

 SHINE is a Community Organisation working out of St Stephen’s Church in the heart of West Bowling Bradford.
 The goal is to create a vibrant community-hub in that reaches the socially excluded, brings the community together, and delivers a wide range of life-enhancing services.
-Services include a Refugee Welcome group.
+Services include a Refugee Welcome group and English chat sessions.

 Slough Refugee Support helps asylum seekers and refugees in Slough and the Thames Valley to achieve their rights and settle with dignity in a new community.
 Services include advice, job search, sewing, IT and Life in the UK classes.